 (1) London: The Olympics is over and so is the Golden Jubilee, but what they’ve left behind is a city that has been renovated, cleaned up and beautified.
 You’ll find refurbished buildings and sidewalks, lovely parks, neighborhood maps in metro stations and above ground (near monuments and museums).
 Londons finally has cafes that serve good espresso.
 There are many more outstanding restaurants and chic boutiques.
 Check out our City Break London travel guide.

 (2) Paris: Just about everyone’s favorite city, Paris is perfect in the autumn.
 As the golden leaves gently fall off the trees lining the Champ de Mars in front of the Eiffel Tower, you can still enjoy the crisp fall air on the sunny terrasse of a cafe eating a Paris-Brest and sipping cappuccino.
-While the bistros continue to serve good French classics, you should check out the Franco-Japanese cuisine perfected by Japanese chefs who have trained at the best Michelin-starred restaurants and have gone off and started their own restaurants (our favorite for Japanese-French fusion is Le Concert de Cuisine in the 15th arrondissement) .
+While the bistros continue to serve good French classics, you should check out the Franco-Japanese cuisine perfected by Japanese chefs who have trained at the best Michelin-starred restaurants and have gone off and started their own restaurants (our favorites for Japanese-French fusion are Nakatani in the 7th arrondissement and Le Concert de Cuisine in the 15th arrondissement) .
 Check out our favorite hotels and restaurants in Paris.

 (3) Tuscany: As the days turn cooler, hiking in the hills of Tuscany past vineyards and charming ancient villages has one distinct advantage: it’s truffle season so you can stop at a small restaurant and enjoy pasta dishes with truffles.
 Think of cozy evenings by the fire, leaves changing colour, and a peaceful countryside.
 Check out Mapplr’s favorite boutique hotels in Tuscany.